Healthy. Delicious. Sustainable.

 This draft document then when out for public exhibition and review and finally, after 2 years of work and many, many conversations…

-Some of our Food Animators & Food Movement members celebrating Council’s adoption of the strategy in December 2018
+Our Food Animators and Food Movement members celebrating Council’s adoption of the Community Food Strategy in December 2018!

 sets out the shared vision of our collective work, the strategic focus areas and the actions we’ve committed to lead, support and seed.